 Rule #3 –If there are no names, still remain concrete

 Surely, we encourage job-hunters to be dedicated to searching the exact reviewer to refer for a supplementary text.
 But, you may spend days searching Google for that and with no results.
 In some cases, this can be even hardly possible.
-For instance, you may apply for a privately owned company by one person for a small enterprise that does not have sufficient web-presence.
+For instance, you may apply for a privately owned company by one person for a small enterprise that does not have a sufficient web presence.
 It may even don’t have an HR.
 So, what is better to do in this case?

 If you know the title of a direct head, you may potentially work with, refer to this person and indicate one’s position.
 Sometimes, “Chief accountant” is better than nothing.
 Again, if you are confident that your target organization has a hiring manager, you may simply indicate in a supplementary text “Hiring manager.”
 This will sound better.